-All links are current as of October 2015.
+This list is a work in progress.
 If you find a non-working link or newly defunct publication at anytime in the future, or if you know a journal or magazine that should be added to this list, please do let me know.
 I appreciate your help in making this list as comprehensive as possible.
 Thank you!

 — Nicole Melanson

 13th Moon: A Feminist Literary Magazine is a home for women writers, and people who want to read their work.

 While this journal is dedicated to women, it is not exclusive, and it welcomes our counterparts and their thoughts about women today.
 Submissions to Adanna must reflect women’s issues or topics, celebrate womanhood, and shout out in passion

 Bi Women Quarterly (USA)

 BWQ features the voices of women with bi+ sexualities (i.e., bi, pan, fluid, and other non-binary sexualities).